 Company-specific CLAs and social plans

-Who is covered by the CLA?
+Who is the CLA for?

 - Holiday and bungalow parks